Fun4All: Monkey Mischief! Party Time

 Monkey Mischief!
 Party Time, known in PAL territories as Monkey Mischief!, is a party video game developed by the Lithuanian video game developer, Ivolgamus, and published by Activision.
-It was released on November 11, 2008 in North America and on February 13, 2009 in Europe.
+It was released on November 11, 2008, in North America and on February 13, 2009, in Europe.
 Set at a local zoo that has been shut down for the night, Monkey Mischief revolves around a group of troublesome monkeys, who have escaped and are determined to cause havoc on the other animals in the zoo.

 In Monkey Mischief!
-Party Time, each minigame has specific controls.
-You play the game with either the Wii Remote or Wii Remote with Nunchuk attachment.
-The controls for each mini-game are explained in the instructions given before each game.
-The goal of the game is to cause as much mischief as possible by playing comical mini-games.
+Party Time, the goal of the game is to cause as much mischief as possible by playing comical mini-games.
 The game contains 20 different mini-games.
-You can choose between four different monkeys who have their own individual humor and physical characteristics, such as haircut, color, height and more.
+Players can choose between four different monkeys who have their own individual humor and physical characteristics, such as haircut, color, height and more.

 The game feature both single-player and multiplayer modes of play.
 In single-player mode, the player chooses one of the four different monkeys to play as through 20 mini-games.
-Playing these mini-games unlock them for multi-player use supporting up to three other players.
+Playing these mini-games unlocks them for multi-player use supporting up to four players.
 In multi-player, each player is one of the four different monkeys.
-You play through the same locations as in the Single Player Mode.
-There are four different locations within the zoo.